The ADAMSON DNA Project

 are a descendant of John Baldwin or Greenberry, please consider taking the test

 2. My Adamson ancestor was born in North Carolina.
-Does that mean he was related to Simon Sr the son of John Adamson and Ann Skew?
+Does that mean he was related to Simon Sr the son of John Adamson and Ann Skuse / Skuce / Skew?

 Answer: If dna testing confirms a match with other descendants of John and Ann, then probably so.